dgwalters-1974/learning-resources/README.md

 # learning-resources

-A selection of completed coursed, books, websites and blogs that have been helpful along the way...
+A selection of completed courses, books, websites and blogs that have been helpful along the way...

 ## Courses